-Extracting oil and gas on the UK Continental Shelf is directly responsible for around 3.5% of the UK’s greenhouse gas emissions — a figure which, in March, led ministers to consider banning further oil exploration licences in the North Sea.
+Extracting oil and gas on the UK Continental Shelf directly accounts for around 3.5% of the UK’s greenhouse gas emissions.
+In March, this figure prompted ministers to consider banning further oil exploration licences in the North Sea.

-In a move away from fossil fuels, the proposed ban would have been similar to that seen in Denmark, which voted to cancel its next North Sea oil and gas licensing round in December 2020.
-One option on the table was to end permits by 2040 and instigate an immediate temporary pause in licensing.
+The proposed ban represented a move away from fossil fuels.
+It would have mirrored the approach adopted by Denmark, which cancelled its next North Sea oil and gas licensing round in December 2020.
+One option under consideration involved ending permits by 2040 and introducing an immediate temporary pause in licensing.

-However, the majority (85%) of UK homes are still heated by natural gas, and the prospect of early termination would be a serious blow to the oil and gas sector, which is based mainly in Scotland and the North East.
-(Approximately 39% of 270,000 jobs in the UK oil sector are in Scotland.)
+However, natural gas still heats around 85% of UK homes.
+An early end to exploration would therefore deal a serious blow to the oil and gas sector, which is concentrated mainly in Scotland and the North East.
+Approximately 39% of the UK’s 270,000 oil and gas jobs are located in Scotland.

 Transitioning away from fossil fuels will take time.
-So, instead of an outright ban on further exploration, the UK Government announced a North Sea Transition Deal with the oil and gas industry.
-The deal aims to support high-skilled oil and gas workers and the supply chain in the transition to a low-carbon future.
+Rather than introducing a complete ban on further exploration, the UK Government announced a North Sea Transition Deal with the oil and gas industry.
+The agreement aims to support highly skilled workers and strengthen the supply chain during the transition to a low-carbon future.

-Through the transition, government, trade unions, and the oil and gas sector will work together to deliver the skills, infrastructure and technologies — such as offshore wind, hydrogen production and decommissioning — required to decarbonise North Sea production.
+Under the transition deal, government, trade unions and the oil and gas industry will work together.
+Their goal is to develop the skills, infrastructure and technologies needed to decarbonise North Sea production.
+Key technologies include offshore wind, hydrogen production and decommissioning.

-These measures are expected to cut pollution by up to 60 million tonnes by 2030 whilst supporting up to 40,000 jobs across the supply chain.
+These measures could reduce pollution by up to 60 million tonnes by 2030.
+They could also support up to 40,000 jobs across the supply chain.

 Ramping up projects

-Thanks to a combination of the transition deal, a slump in oil prices and desires to make the UK a renewable energy powerhouse, the decommissioning of oil rigs and platforms is already ramping up in the North Sea.
+A combination of the transition deal, lower oil prices and ambitions to make the UK a renewable energy leader is already accelerating decommissioning activity in the North Sea.

-According to research by Rystad Energy, the UK is in line for nearly 80% of the £14 billion expected to be spent on removal projects in Northwest Europe over the next five years.
-Some of the leading assets that will drive the North Sea decommissioning market in the UK include the Ninian central platform and the Thistle and Brent oil and gas fields northeast of the Shetland Islands.
+Research from Rystad Energy suggests that the UK could receive nearly 80% of the £14 billion expected to be spent on removal projects in Northwest Europe over the next five years.
+Major assets driving the UK decommissioning market include the Ninian central platform and the Thistle and Brent oil and gas fields northeast of the Shetland Islands.

 Securing decommissioning sites

-A key commitment of the North Sea Transition Deal is that, by 2030, the sector will ensure 50% of its offshore decommissioning projects will be provided by local UK businesses.
+A key commitment within the North Sea Transition Deal is to ensure that local UK businesses deliver 50% of offshore decommissioning projects by 2030.

 As the UK’s leading supplier of aids to navigation, Hydrosphere provides high-quality and affordable buoys, lights, chains and sinkers for rental.
 Navigational marker buoys and data buoy platforms are available to rent in a variety of sizes.